ZayYar-Phyo/kindred_space/replit.md

 ## System Architecture

 ### UI/UX Decisions
 The platform features an eco-friendly green color scheme (#4CAF50) as the primary brand color, used for buttons, forms, and accents, while the header is a clean off-white (bg-gray-50) for a professional look.
+Navigation links ("Home" and "Create Post") use the eco-green theme color with hover effects for visual consistency.
+The search bar includes an inset shadow input field with a dedicated eco-green "検索" (Search) button that is perfectly aligned vertically using flexbox centering.
 It includes responsive design for all components, an auto-hiding header on scroll, and dynamic hero background carousels with pagination using Swiper.js.
 User profiles are professionally redesigned with enlarged photos, prominent names, enhanced statistics, and gradient trust metric bars.

 ### Technical Implementations
 - **Backend**: Django 5.2.6 (Python 3.12)